The Advantest Group's Guidelines of Action for Biodiversity

 With regard to boneset, there are only five places where it grows naturally in Gunma Prefecture, one of which is Advantest's biotope.
-Advantest has been continuing these protection and growth activities for many years, which have led to the creation of an environment that enables the stable natural growth of bonesets.
+Advantest has been continuing these protection and cultivation activities for many years, which have led to the creation of an environment that enables the stable natural cultivation of bonesets.

 With regard to floating heart, there is only one place where it grows naturally in Gunma Prefecture, and Advantest's biotope has been used as an evacuation shelter since 2012, where floating hearts grow steadily.

 Moreover, from fiscal 2019, Advantest implemented emergency protection measures for native Amsonia ellipticas, which were specified as a threatened species (IA) in Gunma Prefecture, and started protection and cultivation activities for them.